greycat-amc/OpenVas-/docs/06-troubleshooting.md

 ## OpenVAS Installation > Setup Check Issue
-When you use gvm-check-setup, if any issue is detected, the tool provides recommendations on how to resolve it.
+When running gvm-check-setup, if any issue is detected, the tool provides recommendations on how to resolve it.
 In our case, two issues were identified:

 1. A problem related to PostgreSQL where the database was reported as **"does not exist"**.
 <p align="center">